delete-44/website/collections/_blog-posts/01-github-for-beginners.md

  * **Commit:** A change to your code.
 This is given a message and a unique identifier (a SHA hash), which means you can see a clear history of your development and undo steps as needed
  * **Diff~~erence~~ Report:** A tool provided by GitHub that allows you to see a direct, line-by-line comparison of your commit with what's already on the repository
  * **Local**: A copy of the repository stored on your local machine
- * **Remote**: A copy of the repository stored on a remote location (could be another local folder, another machine on your network, or a 'real' remote machine such as Github)
+ * **Remote**: A copy of the repository stored on a remote location (could be another local folder, another machine on your network, or a "real" remote machine such as Github)

 ### What makes that useful?
  * You can access this code from any computer with an internet connection